mbaker21231/InstEvo/Writeup/AgeArea/AgeAreaSlides.md

 L_k \propto\prod_{j=1}^{N(H^*_k)} h(n_j), \quad \sum n_j=I
 $$

-Because of convexity of $h(n)$, pile up as many $n$'s in as few chains as possible.
+Because of convexity and continuity of $h(n)$, pile up as many $n$'s in as few chains as possible.
 Analogy: a risk-loving investor with fixed assets and a bunch of investment choices.

 Also, finite ordered sets have a maximum.